HotA GR LoD Barbarian BiS Gear, Gems, and Paragon Points

 The remainder of your armor slots can be roughly split into two categories: Fire elemental damage items and Utility items.

 - Pride of Cassius, Illusory Boots, and Fury of the Ancients each bring their own angle of protection and utility to the build.
 Pride of Cassius is a Barbarian-specific mighty belt that more than doubles the base duration of Ignore Pain, easing the strain on your CDR and enabling the skill's permanent uptime.
 Illusory Boots assist with mobility and repositioning when Furious Charge is on cooldown, and allow you to engage fights at your leisure and from the best angle possible.
-Lastly, Fury of the Ancients add the Ancients' Fury rune on Call of the Ancients for free, which is a massive bonus to your Fury maintenance.
+Lastly, Fury of the Ancients adds the Ancients' Fury rune on Call of the Ancients for free, which is a massive bonus to your Fury maintenance.

-As for weapons, we recommend that you dual wield the HotA-synergistic combination of Remorseless and Echoing Fury.
+Weapons-wise, we recommend that you dual wield the HotA-synergistic combination of Remorseless and Echoing Fury.
 Remorseless has been updated in Patch 2.6.7 to greatly increase your Hammer of the Ancients damage while both Wrath of the Berserker and Call of the Ancients are active, which matches the skill lineup and general cooldown goals of the build.
 Echoing Fury on the other hand simply feeds into the Attack Speed frenzy of this build with its scaling IAS and movement speed bonuses.
 These weapons' use is further reinforced by the ability to extract The Gavel of Judgment's HotA damage bonus into Kanai's Cube as of Patch 2.6.1.
 Note that it is important to wield Remorseless in your main hand, in order to take advantage of the resource utility of the Weapons Master passive.

 Desired Stats, Breakpoints and Other Notes